Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- Against the Texans last week, Samuel was targeted six times and totaled 63 yards on three receptions while scoring one touchdown.
+- Against the Texans last week, Samuel was targeted six times and racked up 63 yards on three receptions while scoring one touchdown.

-- Samuel has 282 receiving yards on 16 catches (22 targets) with one touchdown over his last three games, averaging 94.0 yards per game.
+- Samuel has 16 catches on 22 targets for 282 yards and one touchdown over his last three games, averaging 94.0 yards per game.

 Samuel's San Francisco Teammates